abhatta1234/abhatta1234.github.io/_publications/1_gender_gap.md

 collection: publications
 permalink: /publication/1_gender_gap
 excerpt: 'This paper analyzes that the gender gap in face recognition accuracy is mostly due varying dimensions of hairstyles that exists for men and is absent for female'
-venue: 'Winter Conference on Applications of Computer Vision Workshops'
+venue: 'Winter Conference on Applications of Computer Vision(WACV) Workshops'
 authors: '**Aman Bhatta**, Vıtor Albiero, Kevin W Bowyer, and Michael C King.
-“The Gender Gap in Face Recognition Accuracy Is a Hairy Problem”.
-In: Winter Conference on Applications of Computer Vision(WACV) Workshops.
-2022.'
-citation: 'Bhatta, Aman, et al. "The Gender Gap in Face Recognition Accuracy Is a Hairy Problem." arXiv preprint arXiv:2206.04867 (2022).'
+date: 2022
 ---
 [Download paper here](paperurl: 'http://academicpages.github.io/files/gender_gap.pdf')